dendronhq/dendron-site/vault/dendron.guides.workflows.scripts.md

 You can do the same with scripts by keeping them under a `scripts` directory.

-You can navigate to them via regular VS Code `(cmd|ctrl+p)`, and then include them as code chunks in your markdown.
+You can navigate to them via regular VS Code `(cmd|ctrl+p)`, and then include them as code chunks in your Markdown.

 The Dendron preview accepts running code chunks.
 You can see the instructions [here](https://shd101wyy.github.io/markdown-preview-enhanced/#/code-chunk)